Use our online registration, or register by phone.

 Learn more about our adventure camps in this one-minute video.

 Looking for adventure?
-Try our newest camps!
-Use your wits to solve puzzles and decipher riddles as you compete on a site-crossing, heart-thumping scavenger hunt through the 1800s and early 1900s in the brand new Amazing Race Through Time.
+Use your wits to solve puzzles and decipher riddles as you compete on a site-crossing, heart-thumping scavenger hunt through the 1800s and early 1900s in the Amazing Race Through Time.

 Like animals?
-Be sure to check out Animals Up Close or bring your little one to Moo, Baa!
-Preschool Camp for an adult/child adventure.
+Be sure to check out Animals Up Close.
 One-Room School House Rocks lets you experience school like a kid in the 1800s — down to the lunch basket!
-Farm-to-Table Camp is perfect for young "foodies."
+Farm-to-Table Camp is perfect for young "foodies," as is Baking Back in Time.
 Civil War Camp and Little House Adventures transport you back to the inspirational days of Abraham Lincoln and Laura Ingalls Wilder.
 Ready for the next step?
 Old World Apprentices is for you!

-We have camps for preschoolers through high schoolers — with loads of fun for all!
+We have camps for 1st graders through high schoolers — with loads of fun for all!

 Register online or by phone.